Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

-\begin{remark} It is a well-known fact that all hyperbolic lattices acting on $\mathbb{H}^n$, with $n$ even, are type I lattices.
-To construct all arithmetic lattices acting on $\mathbb{H}^n$, where $n\neq 3,7$ is an odd number, one has to consider both type I and type II lattices \cite[p.~222]{Vin-Geometry-II}.
+\begin{remark} It is a well-known fact that all hyperbolic lattices acting on $\mathbb{H}^n$, with $n$ even, are type-I lattices.
+To construct {\itshape all} arithmetic lattices acting on $\mathbb{H}^n$, where $n\neq 3,7$ is an odd number, one has to consider both type-I and type-II lattices \cite[p.~222]{Vin-Geometry-II}.
 In the remaining cases $n=3,7$, one has to add two exceptional families of arithmetic lattices which we now introduce. \end{remark}